-As of the writing of this report, CS/SB 30 relating to Boating Safety does not have a linked House companion bill.
+CS/SB 30 relating to Boating Safety still does not have a linked House companion bill.
 This bill received three committees of reference in the Senate, Senate Environment and Natural Resources Committee, Senate Transportation, and Senate Fiscal Policy.

 The bill passed the first committee of reference with a delete everything amendment unanimously December 6th.
 CS/SB 30 was then placed on the agenda of the second committee of reference, Senate Transportation on January 10th.
 The bill was temporarily passed.
-AS we enter the second week of the Legislative Session, the bill is not on the Senate Transportation agenda.
+The bill is not scheduled to be heard on the Senate Transportation agenda January 23rd.